-What routine matters will be voted on at the annual meeting?
+What routine matters will be voted on at the Annual Meeting?

-Ratification of the appointment of our independent registered public accounting firm is the only matter to be voted on at the meeting on which brokers may vote in their discretion on behalf of customers who have not provided voting instructions.
+Ratification of the appointment of our independent registered public accounting firm is the only matter to be voted on at the Annual Meeting on which brokers may vote in their discretion on behalf of customers who have not provided voting instructions.

-What non-routine matters will be voted on at the annual meeting?
+What non-routine matters will be voted on at the Annual Meeting?

-The election of directors, the advisory vote on executive compensation and the proposal to approve the amendment to the Omnibus Plan to, among other things, increase the number of shares of Common Stock that may be issued thereunder are non-routine matters on which brokers are not allowed to vote unless they have received voting instructions from their customers.
+The election of directors, the advisory vote on executive compensation and the proposal to approve the 2019 Omnibus Plan are non-routine matters on which brokers are not allowed to vote unless they have received voting instructions from their clients.